Willyan (footballer)

-Willyan da Silva Barbosa (born 17 February 1994) is a Brazilian footballer who plays for K League 1 club FC Seoul, on loan from Daejeon Hana Citizen.
-He also holds Italian nationality.
+Willyan da Silva Barbosa (born 17 February 1994) is a Brazilian footballer who plays for K League 1 club FC Seoul.

 Career

 Willyan played youth football in homeland Brazil with Bahia and Leme.

 In January 2011, he was signed by Italian Serie B club Torino, where he played for their youth team until 2013.

 On 10 August 2013, Willyan was signed by Portuguese Segunda Liga club Beira-Mar in a temporary deal.
 He was signed permanently on 29 January 2014 on a three-and-a-half-year contract.